 On one hand, this means that there’s no physical object that can bounce around your neck.
 On the other, the likelihood of losing your earbuds increases exponentially.
 Some devices have a Find my Buds type of feature that can help with this, but not all do.

-Old-school wireless earbuds have come a long way in their efforts to prevent continuous wire slapping while running.
+Traditional wireless earbuds have come a long way in their efforts to prevent constant wire slapping while running.
 The band approach we’ve seen on the Skullcandy Method is just one of them.
-Some, like the Aftershokz Trekz Air, feature a design that we can only describe as reverse glasses, but it doesn’t stop there.
+Some, like the Aftershokz Trekz Air, feature a design that we can only describe as inverted glasses, but it doesn’t stop there.

 So if that one (admittedly pesky) wire was the only reason you had for wanting to go true wireless, then maybe you can still go a bit easier on your wallet without making any serious compromises.